jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Null Context
 ------------

-If you do not specify a root object, i.e. pass in null, then the expressions evaluated either have to be literal values, i.e. ExpressionEvaluator.GetValue(null, "2 + 3.14"), refer to classes that have static methods or properties, i.e. ExpressionEvaluator.GetValue(null, "DateTime.Today"), create new instances of objects, i.e. ExpressionEvaluator.GetValue(null, "new DateTime(2004, 8, 14)") or refer to other objects such as those in the variable dictionary or in the IoC container.
-The latter two usages will be discussed later.
+If you do not specify a root object, i.e. pass in null, then the expressions evaluated either have to be literal values, i.e. ExpressionEvaluator.GetValue(null, "2 + 3.14"), refer to classes that have static methods or properties, i.e. ExpressionEvaluator.GetValue(null, "DateTime.Today"), create new instances of objects, i.e. ExpressionEvaluator.GetValue(null, "new DateTime(2004, 8, 14)") or refer to other objects such as those in the variable dictionary.
+The latter usage will be discussed later.

 Classes used in the examples
 ============================